Thousands of greyhounds are registered each year in the greyhound racing industries in Ireland and the UK. The majority are bred in Ireland.

 Q. Does dog racing take place in Spain with the galgos?

 A. The galgos are used overwhelmingly for hare coursing in the countryside in Spain.
 Commercial greyhound racing came to an end in Spain in 2006 when the greyhound track in Barcelona closed.
 Until this point Irish greyhounds had been exported for racing in Spain.
+Some straight racing of galgos occurs in village fiestas in Spain.

 Q. Are any Irish greyhounds being exported to Spain nowadays?